-Balance of Trade in Brazil averaged 916.62 USD Million from 1959 until 2019, reaching an all time high of 7660.98 USD Million in May of 2017 and a record low of -4068.90 USD Million in January of 2014.
-This page provides the latest reported value for - Brazil Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Ministério do Desenvolvimento, Indústria e Comércio Exterior
+Balance of Trade in Brazil averaged 934.96 USD Million from 1959 until 2020, reaching an all time high of 7660.98 USD Million in May of 2017 and a record low of -4068.90 USD Million in January of 2014.
+This page provides the latest reported value for - Brazil Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Brazil Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Ministério do Desenvolvimento, Indústria e Comércio Exterior

 Balance of Trade in Brazil is expected to be 5600.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Balance of Trade in Brazil to stand at 2500.00 in 12 months time.
 In the long-term, the Brazil Balance of Trade is projected to trend around 3000.00 USD Million in 2021 and 3800.00 USD Million in 2022, according to our econometric models.